sheurich/debian-repro/docs/dashboard-setup.md

 ## Configuring GitHub Pages

 The dashboard uses GitHub Actions as the publishing source.
-Deployment happens automatically via the `.github/workflows/pages.yml` workflow.
+The `pages.yml` workflow deploys automatically.

 ### Setup Steps